womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 As you start going through the curriculum, you may notice some differences that the team has not caught or updated.
 This technology is very nascant, and things are changing almost daily.

-If you see anything that should be updated, we ask that you do your part to open PRs for errors you can correct, or report issues.
+If you see anything that should be updated, we kindly ask that you open PRs for errors you can correct, or report issues.
 The repo is [here](https://github.com/womenbuildweb3/30daysofweb3.xyz).

+## 👾 Launchpad Server

+We have a dedicated Discord server where we hang out, host office hours, make important announcements, raffle prizes, and more.
+Join the server to meet other builders, learn from each other, and ship projects together!
+To access our Launchpad server, kindly register via [this form](https://forms.gle/XHDy3Yvasqocavas9), and we'll send you an email with the server invite.

 ## 🌐 BUIDL Accelerator

 After 30 Days of Web3, we'll be supporting 3-8 projects with grants of $3-$30K.
 These could be ideas that come as you go through 30 Days of Web3, and you can build a team others to bring an idea to life.

 Those who did not participate in 30 Days of Web3 can still apply for the accelerator by submiting a past project to be considered.
-The page to register, and more details will be available in about a week.
+More details will be available soon.
 Keep an eye on the **#announcements** channel in our Launchpad server.

 ## 💻 Tech Check